jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/HowTo.md

-﻿# IOT Simulator documentation - How To
+﻿# Azure IOT Device Simulator - How To

 *v0.1, 16/08/2019*